Christopher Scarver: Murder of Steve Lohman

-On June 1, 1990, Scarver went to the Wisconsin Conservation Corps training office and found site manager John Feyen and employee Steve Lohman present.
-Forcing Lohman down at gunpoint, Scarver demanded money from Feyen.
+On June 1, 1990, Scarver went to the Wisconsin Conservation Corps training office and found site manager John Feyen and 27-year-old Steve Lohman, a visiting carpenter crew chief from Superior, present.
+Forcing Lohman down at gunpoint with a .25 caliber semiautomatic pistol, Scarver demanded money from Feyen.
 Upon receiving only US$15 from him, the enraged Scarver shot Lohman once in the head, killing him.
 According to authorities, Scarver said: "Now do you think I'm kidding?
 I need more money."
-After Scarver shot Lohman twice more, both post-mortem, Feyen wrote Scarver a check for US$3,000.
-As Feyen fled outside to his car, Scarver fired at him, but missed.
+Feyen wrote Scarver a check for US$3,000, with Scarver firing into Lohman's head again, stating "This is still not enough".
+As Feyen was in the process of retrieving his paycheck roll, Scarver shot Lohman's body a third time.
+When Feyen handed over his car keys, wallet, credit cards, and the paychecks, Scarver asked if Feyen believed in God.
+Feyen answered yes and expected to be killed as well, but upon noticing that Scarver had not immediately shot him, Feyen knocked the gun out of Scarver's hand and ran away.
+It is sometimes reported that Scarver shot Lohman's body a fourth time before fleeing the scene.
+Police arrested Scarver a few hours later at his girlfriend's apartment, still in possession of the gun and the stolen items, with Scarver stating that he had planned to turn himself in.